-The subject parcel is located on the south side of West Saint Paul Avenue and north side of the Fox River in the City of Waukesha, Waukesha County, Wisconsin.
-The subject has a no street address.
+The subject parcel is located at the southeast corner of West Saint Paul Avenue and Wisconsin Avenue, on the north side of the Fox River in the City of Waukesha, Waukesha County, Wisconsin.
+The subject has a street address of 301-331 West St. Paul Avenue and Mill Reserve Drive.
+Mill Reserve Drive is an interior development roadway.